GUIDELINES FOR PREPARING A CLUB RUN

 - Check this web page map for road works and traffic delays

-- Print enough copies of the run sheet; however, if you have e-mailed the route, Members should download and bring the instructions with them.
+- Print enough copies of the run sheet; however, it is easier to e-mail the route beforehand and prompt participants to download and bring the instructions with them.

-- As you will be the lead for the first group, it is best to have a UHF radio.
-The Club has some you can borrow – liaise with the Social Secretary if you require one.
+- As you will be the lead for the first group, it is best to have a CB radio.
+Liaise with the Social Secretary if you do not have one.

 On the Day

 - Arrive at the meeting place a little earlier than the scheduled meeting time.

 - Allow 30 minutes for everyone to arrive.

 - Determine the number of groups required – usually 10 to a group.
 If more than one group, this can be done by allocating cars to groups and designated group CB radio channel.
 Channels 24-28 are our preferred frequencies but Channels 12-17 and 19-21 are available should 24-28 be unsatisfactory.

 - Complete the Attendance Register or tick off the names on the completed RSVP spreadsheet.
 Other Members can assist on the day.
 (Member of the Year is determined from the Run Sheet records)

 - Nominate Group Leaders and Tail-End Charlie’s (TEC) as required.
 They need to have CB radios and each group should run on a different Channel.
 (Those without radios should have the Leader or TEC’s mobile number)